Euryale ferox: Cultivation

 The seeds and petioles are used as food.
 In India, more than 96,000 hectares of Bihar, where the local variety (and the nuts it produces) is called Mithila Makhana, were set aside for cultivation of Euryale in 1990–1991.

 India is the largest global producer of Makhana (fox nut), with over 90% of cultivation concentrated in the floodplain regions of Bihar, particularly in districts like Darbhanga, Madhubani, and Purnia.
 Makhana has also emerged as a key agri-export commodity, valued for its nutritional profile and geographical indication.
 In the northern and western parts of India, Euryale ferox seeds are often roasted or fried like popcorn.
 In other types of cooking, they form a porridge or pudding called kheer.
 The seeds are used in Cantonese soup, in Ayurveda preparations, and in traditional Chinese medicine.
+The seeds accumulate any toxic metals present in the water.

 Evidence from archaeobotany indicates that Euryale ferox was a frequently collected wild food source during the Neolithic period in the Yangtze region, with many finds from the sites of Kuahuqiao, Hemudu, and Tianluoshan.
 The earliest recorded use of E. ferox is from Gesher Benot Ya'aqov, Israel, among artifacts of the Acheulean culture 750–790,000 years ago.

 Fox nuts have traditionally been harvested by diving without breathing equipment to a depth of 2.4 m in freshwater ponds.
 This is arduous, with skin hazards from mud and the plant's thorns.
 In the 21st century, the National Research Centre for Makhana has pioneered the plant's cultivation in fields flooded to a depth of 30 cm which makes production and harvesting easier.
 The area of land devoted to fox nut production has increased to 35000 ha by 2022.
 The centre has developed a more productive variety, increasing farm income, and is designing a harvesting machine.